Natalie Pompilio is an award-winning writer and editor based in Philadelphia.

 In 2014, the Keystone Press Association said her Philadelphia City Paper, "Michael's Story," was the year's best feature article in its category.
 The article documented the unlikely relationship between a mother who lost her son to violence and one of the men responsible for his death.

-Her strength is documenting the world through the eyes of ordinary people going about their lives — or facing extraordinary challenges.
+Natalie's strength is documenting the world through the eyes of ordinary people going about their lives — or facing extraordinary challenges.
 She has an eye for the telling detail and an ear for dialogue.
 She presents her subjects as themselves and not as characters.